Can Tai Lopez Help Change Your Life With The 67 Steps?The Realist, · Categories: Self Improvement

-How 67 Steps Came to Be
+Our Review Of How The 67 Steps Came to Be

 Tai said that he developed this program because he had a list of things that he wanted to share with people.
 These nuggets of wisdom could alleviate their current lives.
 The original list contained 66 eye-opening revelations as studies show that it takes about 66 days for someone to form a new habit.
 Lopez decided to add an extra nugget of wisdom for good luck bringing it to, of course, 67.

-The Practical Steps to a Better Life
+he Practical Steps to a Better Life

 One cannot improve if one does not divert his or her course from whatever destructive path one is on.
 This revolutionary program is meant to help steer people towards what he calls the good life.
 This is something we all want but cannot seem to get.
 Tai Lopez’s program makes it easier to re-assess our paths and correct the errors that prevent us from achieving our dreams.

 He frequently emphasizes that he has observed how people tend to be easily distracted.
 He uses examples such as partying, going out drinking and clubbing – and although these things aren’t necessarily “bad” in general, when they become “distracting” to what you need to get done, well, then it’s a problem.
 And, in all honesty, I cannot argue with that because he’s right.